colscott/a-wc-form/packages/form-layout/README.md

 // Give the form-layout the data formBinder.data = {
   name: "Johnny Five", // Will require a text input
-  vegetarian: true, // Will require a checkbox
+  student: true, // Will require a checkbox
   birthDate: "1985-06-02", // Will require a date input
   occupation: "Engineer", // Will require select from a list of values
   personalData: { // Nested data example